Westminster College Student Conduct

 Any College student, faculty or staff member wishing to file an Incident Report of a College policy violation should do so, in writing, as soon as possible after the event takes place, preferably within 48 hours.
 Reports of alleged violations should be made to the Office of Student Affairs and include the name(s) of the student(s) and/or student organization(s) accused together with the specific details of the violation.
 Westminster College Student Code of Conduct Incident Report Form will be available online.

-Each student accused of violating the Student Code of Conduct will have the following rights while his/her case is processed through the College judicial system:
+Each student accused of violating the Student Code of Conduct will have the following rights while their case is processed through the College judicial system:

 - A student may decline to answer questions about possible violations of the Student Code of Conduct.
 The refusal to answer those questions will not be considered a separate violation of the Student Code of Conduct.